jTanG0506/comp26120-notes/NOTES/Graphs/traversals.md

 - When the data structure is a **queue**, the traversal is **BFS**

 - When the data structure is a **priority queue**, the traversal is **priority search**

+The idea is to start by pushing the root node of the tree onto the structure, then visit the top element of the structure, pop it and push its children onto the structure.
+Therefore the structure stores the unvisited children of visited nodes, in the order which they are encountered.

+## Graph Traversals
+A tree is a directed graph such that there is a distinguished node (the root) such that there is a unique path from the root to any node in the graph.
+To modify tree traversal for graphs, we may revisit nodes - so mark nodes as viisted/unvisited and only continue traversal from unvisited nodes, and there may not be one node from which all others are reachable - so choose a node, perform traversal, then start traversal again from any unvisited nodes.